Return to key areas of work

 Target: 100%

-How we are doing: 100% - all three renewal projects scheduled in 2025/26 have commenced.
-The three renewal projects are the Orari River - Stopbank repair SH1 - Railway (north side), North Branch Ashburton River – capacity restoration and Opihi River – Nursery development.
+How are we doing: 100% - all three renewal projects scheduled in 2025/26 have commenced.
+The three renewal projects are the Orari River - Stopbank repair SH1 - Railway (north side), North Branch Ashburton River – capacity restoration and Opihi River – Nursery development

 On track